 Richard’s discography includes an album on the Fontec label featuring works for violin and orchestra by Beethoven, Bartók, and Brahms, with Pascal Verrot conducting the Sendai Philharmonic.
 He has also released the complete Brahms Sonatas for Piano and Violin with his brother, pianist Robert Lin.
 In the Spring of 2023, Richard will release a new album with pianist Thomas Hoppe on the Azica label featuring his Carnegie Hall program with works by Vitali, R. Strauss, John Corigliano, and Frolov.

 In addition to his 2018 Indianapolis win, Richard has amassed a startling collection of top prizes at major international competitions, including 1st Prize at the Sendai International Violin Competition, 3rd Prize in the Joseph Joachim International Violin Competition in Hannover, and 2nd Prize at the Singapore and Michael Hill International Violin competitions.

-Born in Phoenix, Arizona and raised in Taiwan, Lin began his violin studies at the age of four.
-He made his public début at 11 with Taipei Symphony Orchestra in Taiwan.
-At 16, he moved to the USA with his teacher Gregory Lee; he was accepted to the Curtis Institute of Music and studied with Aaron Rosand.
-In 2015, he received his Master’s degree at The Juilliard School, where he studied with Lewis Kaplan.click to download images
+Born in Phoenix, Arizona and raised in Taiwan, Richard began his violin studies at the age of four.
+He made his public debut at age eleven, performing the Saint-Saëns Violin Concerto No. 3 with the Taipei Symphony Orchestra.
+Richard graduated from the Curtis Institute of Music and The Juilliard School, where he studied with Aaron Rosand and Lewis Kaplan respectively.
+As part of his Indianapolis prize, Richard has the use of the 1683 “ex-Gingold” Stradivarius and 2017 Sam Zygmuntowicz for four years.click to download images